 - The Council on Licensure, Enforcement, and Regulation (CLEAR): CLEAR is an official listing of associations and professional organizations related to licensing and certification.
 They also help with regulation and provide resources through webinars, conferences, services, and publications.
 It includes representatives from government, private, and other sectors interested in the licensure field.
 CLEAR also provides a comprehensive directory of boards of professional and occupational licensure for North America, which is searchable by profession or jurisdiction (state or province).

-- National Commission for Certifying Agencies (NCCA) Member Listing: As part of the National Organization for Competency Assurance (NOCA), the NCCA sets quality standards for credentialing organizations.
+- National Commission for Certifying Agencies (NCCA) Member Listing: As part of the Institute for Credentialing Excellence (ICE), the NCCA sets quality standards for credentialing organizations.
 Their standards help ensure the health, welfare, and safety of the public and are applicable across professions and industries.

 - Federation of Associations of Regulatory Boards (FARB): FARB is an organization that is made up of professional licensing boards.
 It is a non-profit aimed at promoting public protection and providing an effective exchange of information between associations of regulatory boards to help them cooperatively solve mutual regulatory issues.